 After you select a backup disk, Time Machine immediately begins making periodic backups—automatically and without further action by you.
 The first backup may take a long time, depending on how many files you have, but you can continue using your Mac while a backup is underway.
 Time Machine backs up only the files that changed since the previous backup, so future backups will be faster.

 2. Back up your Mac with DoYourClone for Mac

-If you don’t want to use Time Machine to back up your Mac, you can try this Time Machine alternative - DoYourClone for Mac , this disk cloning software can help you back up any type of hard drive on Mac.
-It offers two modes to help you securely and easily back up your Mac data to an external hard drive.
+If you don’t want to use Time Machine to back up your Mac, you can try this Time Machine alternative - DoYourClone for Mac, this disk cloning software can help you back up any type of hard drive on Mac.
+It offers three modes to help you securely and easily back up your Mac data to an external hard drive.
 First of all just download and install DoYourClone for Mac, install it and open it.